Elen-tesfai/cd-cintel-07-tdash/README.md

 ## Project Overview

-This project is an interactive analytics dashboard created for **Module 7 of the Cintel course**.
-The dashboard uses **PyShiny**, which combines Python with the Shiny framework to build interactive web applications.
-It integrates data visualizations and analytics tools for dynamic, real-time interaction.
+This project is an interactive analytics dashboard built for **Module 7 of the Cintel course**.
+The dashboard leverages **PyShiny**, a Python framework for building interactive web applications.
+It incorporates real-time data visualizations and analytics to provide a dynamic user experience.

 ## Features

-- **Interactive Dashboard**: Built using **PyShiny** for real-time data interaction and visualizations.
+- **Interactive Dashboard**: Developed using **PyShiny**, which supports real-time data interaction and visualizations.
-- **Dynamic Data Visualizations**: Supports various forms of data representation (e.g., graphs, tables).
+- **Dynamic Data Visualizations**: Includes graphs and tables for data presentation.
-- **Deployment on GitHub Pages**: The project is hosted on GitHub Pages for easy access and sharing.
+- **Deployment on GitHub Pages**: Hosted on **GitHub Pages** for easy access and sharing.
-- **Modular Design**: The project is designed with modular components, allowing easy customization and scalability.
+- **Modular Design**: The app's modular structure allows for easy customization and scalability.

 ## Setting Up a Virtual Environment (Optional but Recommended)